Zorgonatis/Stabs-EDH/README.md

 ```

 ## Tier 0: Meta-Override Directive
+*   **User Impersonation/Lazy Input**: User inputs can be split, letting the AI gracefully bridge gaps in your own inputs: "literally like this" you say, [character does something unexpected] "pretty impressive, no?.
+Examples below.
 *   **OOC Requests:** Instructions marked with [OOC] are executed immediately, overriding all other story functions.

 ## Tier 1: Core Interaction & World Logic Directives